Williams FW19: 1997 season

 The car had the tough challenge of picking up the baton from 1996's FW18, which had walked away with both titles in the hands of Damon Hill, now departed for Arrows, and the retained Jacques Villeneuve.

 The season began in the way 1996 left off for Williams, with Villeneuve taking pole and Frentzen joining him on the front row for the opening race in Australia.
-Villeneuve was in trouble right from the start, however, and a bad start pulled him back into the field and he was taken out by Johnny Herbert in the Sauber.
-This left Frentzen in the lead, but he was jumped by David Coulthard's McLaren in the second pitstops.
+Villeneuve's pole lap was particularly noteworthy as he was 1.7 seconds faster than his teammate and 2.1 seconds faster than Ferrari's Michael Schumacher in 3rd place.
+However, Villeneuve was in trouble right from the beginning of the race as a bad start pulled him back into the field and he was taken out by Eddie Irvine in the second Ferrari at the first corner, pushing the Williams into Johnny Herbert in the Sauber and into the gravel trap.
+This left Frentzen in the lead on a two stop strategy, but he was jumped by David Coulthard's one stopping McLaren after the German's second stop.
 He was still on for second place, however, but his brakes failed three laps from the end and it was a no score for Williams.

 Villeneuve took pole again in Brazil, with Frentzen down in a disappointing 8th.
-Villeneuve held the lead for the entire race apart from three laps during the second round of pitstops and held on to take his and Williams's first win of the season.
+The Canadian led the entire race apart from three laps during the second round of pitstops and held on to take his and Williams's first win of the season.
 Frentzen, however, had a far more exciting race, dropping to 13th at the start, being passed by Hill, Ralf Schumacher in the Jordan, Rubens Barrichello's Stewart, Coulthard and Herbert.
 He repassed Barrichello and Herbert in the early laps, but remained in 11th after the first stops.
 The second stops were better for him, and he passed Ralf Schumacher, Hill and Coulthard, emerging in 8th.
 He was passed late on by Giancarlo Fisichella in the Jordan and demoted to 9th, so once again scored no points.
 This result left Villeneuve equal top of the championship with Coulthard and Williams equal second with Benetton and behind McLaren.

 An early safety car was triggered in Argentina due to the collision between Coulthard and Ferrari's Michael Schumacher.
 This was good for the Williams team, who had started 1–2, with Villeneuve on pole for the third consecutive time.
 It didn't last very long for Frentzen, though, as his clutch broke after only five laps, meaning he had still scored no points for the season.
 Villeneuve was able to hold on to the lead for the vast majority of the race, with only five laps during the pitstops led by the Ferrari of Eddie Irvine.
 The Canadian's second win of the season left him and the team clear at the top of the championship table, despite Frentzen being yet to score.